joule-labs/webln-docs/README.md

 # WebLN Docs

-This houses the documentation for [WebLN](https://github.com/wbobeirne/webln), a spec for Lightning web apps to interface with Lightning clients.
+This houses the documentation for [WebLN](https://github.com/wbobeirne/webln), a client library and spec for Lightning web apps to interface with web-enabled Lightning clients.

 ## Requirements